White-Bear-King-Valemon: Sweden

 In an archival Finnish-Swedish tale reported by Finnish folklorist Oskar Hackman and collected from Ekenäs, a king loses his way into a dense forest, until a white bear appears to him and offers its help, in exchange for the king's youngest daughter.
 The king returns to his castle and tries to worm his way out of the white bear's deal by delivering another girl in his daughter's place.
 The white bear notices the deception twice and gets the princess as his bride.
-The princess lives in the bear's castle, where he comes at night in human shape, but she cannot see his true forme.
+The princess lives in the bear's castle, where he comes at night in human shape, but she cannot see his true form.
 She gives birth to three children in the next three years, and one day, missing home, wants to visit her family.
 The white bear lets her leave to visit her family, but warns her against listening to her mother's advice.
 The princess talks to her mother about the mysterious bedmate, and is given a candle and a box of matches.
 The princess returns home and, on the same night, lights the candle to see her husband.
 The man awakes and reveals that he is a prince cursed by a witch to be a bear for scorning her daughter's advances, and now they have to part.
 The prince turns back into a bear and takes the children with him.
 The princess follows after him and visits three farms.
-In every farm, she is gifted a golden härvel (tool for spinning yarn), a golden ball and three golden apples.
+At each farm, she is gifted a golden härvel (tool for spinning yarn), a golden ball and three golden apples.
 She eventually reaches the foot of a steep mountain, but cannot climb it.
 She is hired by a blacksmith who fashions her some climbing equipment.
 She finally climbs the mountain and enter the troll queen's castle.
-The troll queen forcers the princess to perform chores for her: first, to get a coal from the cellar and put it back; second, to wash a grey calfskin white.
+The troll queen forces the princess to perform chores for her: first, to get a coal from the cellar and put it back; second, to wash a grey calfskin white.
 The princess's husband, in human form, helps her in both tasks, and advises her not to eat any food the troll queen serves her.
 The princess goes to dinner with the troll queen, but hides the food in her bosom to trick the troll queen.
 Finally, the troll queen orders the princess to visit another witch's house.
-Her husband advises her to grease a creeking bridge, give bread to two dogs and gloves to two men that are threshing grain, and oil a door.
+Her husband advises her to grease a creaking bridge, give bread to two dogs and gloves to two men that are threshing grain, and oil a door.
 The princess follows his instructions and visits the second witch.
 The second witch orders the door, the men, the dogs and bridge to destroy her, but the princess escapes.
 Some time later, the princess uses the golden härvel, the golden ball and the three golden apples to bribe the troll queen's daughter for three nights with her husband.